Moving to assisted living is a complex and often heart-wrenching decision for caregivers.

 5 ways to know if moving to assisted living is needed

-1. Your older adult behaves aggressively
+1. Your loved one behaves aggressively

 Some older adults, often those with dementia, may behave aggressively or violently.